The Basics of Branding. Understanding Branding from Logo to Positioning

 Corporate Branding

 For example, Apple has consolidated its luxury tech products brand.
 They have worked hard and innovated their tech products to offer their target audience an ecosystem that cannot be replaced.
-The company innovated so much that it pushed the whole technology paradigm toward user-friendly design, portability, and speed.
+The company innovated so much that it pushed the technology paradigm toward user-friendly design, portability, and speed.

 Where Can You Deliver a Branding Strategy?